Video Reasoning without Training: Experiments

-To test the scalability of \ours{}, we further evaluate it on larger Qwen2.5-VL backbones (32B and 72B) using MMVU.
-Table~\ref{tab:mmvu_comparison} shows that \ours{} continues to provide significant gains, e.g., \textbf{+3.0\% (72.0 vs. 69.0)} for the 32B model, demonstrating that reasoning benefits compound with scale rather than diminishing.
+To test the scalability of \ours{}, we further evaluate it on Qwen3-VL and larger Qwen2.5-VL backbones (32B and 72B) using MMVU.
+Table~\ref{tab:mmvu_comparison} shows that gains hold across model families: e.g., \textbf{+5.1\%} over MMVU for Qwen3-VL, showing that the method is not architecture-specific. \ours{} continues to provide significant gains on larger model sizes, e.g., \textbf{+3.0\% (72.0 vs. 69.0)} for the 32B model, demonstrating that reasoning benefits do not diminish with scale.
 For the 72B model, which is already strong, \ours{} still yields a \textbf{+0.4\% gain (73.0 vs. 72.6)}.
-These results show that \ours{} generalizes to larger models and provides benefits even at the frontier of large-scale video reasoning models.
+These results show that \ours{} generalizes to different backbones and larger models and provides benefits even at the frontier of large-scale video reasoning models.

-\paragraph{Comparison with Decoding Methods.}
+\textbf{Comparison with Decoding Methods.}